AIMotionLab-SZTAKI/Fitting-Model-Predictive-Control-to-an-Epidemiological-Model/README.md

 - **plant:** The instantiated of the `Plant` class.
 - **discr:** Determines whether the control input is rounded.

-Note: TAn instance of the `Pansim` class can also be used to describe the plant.
+Note: The instance of the `Pansim` class can also be used to describe the plant.

 ## Tests and examples